 - Cards for employees – named cards for your staff to make business purchases.

 - Receive income in GEL.
-Also in USD, EUR, GPB (conditions apply).
+Also in USD, EUR, or GPB (conditions apply).

-- This is the only account type listed in this article which can be used for proof of business turnover for a work residence permit application (Other options do exist though for turnover proof, though).
+- This is the only account-type listed in this article which can be used for proof of business turnover for a work residence permit application.
+(However, other options do exist for demonstrating turnover proof.)

 - Can connect directly to your LLCs Revenue Service account (Mandatory if VAT registered.
 Required for any tax refunds).
 Note: For IE’s, you can connect a personal account to the RS instead, so long as the IE company name matches the name on the personal account.

-- One of the only options for accepting credit card payments online (in practice, very few companies, especially those accepting international cards, can use this service successfully, though we hope that to change in coming years).
+- One of the only options for accepting credit card payments online (in practice, very few companies, especially those accepting international cards, can use this service successfully, though we hope that will change in the coming years).

 - Often difficult for foreigners to open.
-Especially if all your business transitions will originate from abroad and/or in currencies other than GEL.
+Especially if all your business transactions will originate from abroad and/or in currencies other than GEL.

-- Receiving income in USD, EUR, GPB via intermediary banks is typically more expensive than with foreign accounts, due to international wire fees..
+- Receiving income in USD, EUR, or GPB via intermediary banks is typically more expensive than with foreign accounts, due to international wiring fees.

 - Must visit a bank branch in person for certain things.

 For the above reasons, it should be clear that the main reason to get a corporate account is if you accept or make payments by card and/or have employees/operations physically occurring in Georgia.
-Also, if you need to connect your bank account to the Revenue Service (mandatory for LLCs with VAT registration), it is your only option currently.
+Also, if you need to connect your bank account to the Revenue Service (mandatory for LLCs with VAT registration), this is currently your only option.

 Online Bank Account Registered To A Georgian Business